FREE CCBA EXAM QUESTIONS FOR 2023

 Explanation: Definition

 BABoK V3.0 - Section 5.3.4.1 - Paragraph 2 - Point #2 -Penalty: the consequences that result from not implementing a given requirement.
 This includes prioritizing requirements in order to meet regulatory or policy demands imposed on the organization; which may take precedence over other stakeholder interests.
-Penalty may also refer to the negative consequence of not implementing a requirement that improves the experience of a customer.
+Penalty may also refer to the negative consequence of not implementing a requirement that improves a customer's experience.

 Q.11 Answer: Benefit